-As part of London International Shipping Week (LISW), Nautilus International is teaming up with the MNTB and UK Chamber of Shipping to host a day-long LISW skills and careers hub.
+As part of London International Shipping Week (LISW), Nautilus International is teaming up with the MNTB and UK Chamber of Shipping to host a day-long LISW careers and skills hub.

 The day will be split in to three sessions and members are invited to drop in for any session or attend for the whole day.
-Please register for each event listed at left separately.
+Please register for each event listed separately.

 Flagship conference: 'Tomorrow's needs'